strangerstudios/pmpro-bbpress/readme.txt

 == Changelog ==
 = 1.5.5 =
 * BUG FIX: Fixed issue where the pmprobb_auth_reply_view filter was nuking content filters applied to bbpress replies before it.
+* BUG FIX/ENHANCEMENT: Now only calling the pmpro_bbp_error_msg filter if we're going to show the error.

 = 1.5.4 =
 * BUG FIX: Fixed issues on edit membership level page when bbPress is not activated.